LighteningZz/spotify-clone-api/README.md

-This project need to initial music data from tools a tool scraping music data from [ncs.io](https://ncs.io/) and download and generate additional music track metadata such as title, artist, album, song cover if they missing. data size around 4GB 500+ song
+This project need to initial music data from tools a tool scraping music data from [ncs.io](https://ncs.io/) and download and generate additional music track metadata such as track duration if they missing. data size around 4GB 500+ song

 ## Initial data command